 - Furniture: Gently used or new couches, dining tables, or dining chairs.
 Learn more about scheduling a donation pickup.

-- Home Cleaning/Hygiene: laundry detergent, dish soap, size 3-5 diapers, baby wipes, toilet paper, paper towels, lotion, feminine hygiene products.
+- Home Cleaning/Hygiene: laundry detergent, dish soap, size 3-5 diapers, baby wipes, toilet paper, paper towels, and personal hygiene kits (see below).

 - Gift Cards: for large stores like Walmart, Target or Smith's